RohanDebnath24/Llama_2_Fine_Tune/README.md

 ## Introduction

 The aim of this project is to fine-tune a pre-trained Llama-2-7b model for generating human-like responses to questions based on a custom dataset.
-The dataset used for training is the Amazon SageMaker FAQ dataset.
+The dataset used for training is derived from the Amazon SageMaker FAQ dataset, curated specifically for this project.

 ## Installation